macvjuhu/fmc_rest_client/README.md

 * Maintains REST connection with FMC
 * Listing for a particular resource type supports fetching all results in single go
 * Easy to add support for new resources or url endpoints
+* Support for bulk create, leveraging FMC REST API where available or support in client

 ### Enhancements in future
-* Support for bulk operations, leveraging FMC REST API where available or support in client
 * Iterator for list operation
 * Get by name